kenjaninja/python-ibmdb/install.md

 export LIBPATH=$PYTHON_HOME/lib:$PATH
 ```

-## ERROR: No .egg-info directory found in xxxx
+## ERROR: No .egg-info directory found in /tmp/...
 `IBM_DB_HOME` environment variable is not set
 ### Solution
 Set `IBM_DB_HOME` to the High Level Qualifier (HLQ) of your Db2 datasets (refer to environment variable configuration step in **Configuring the environment** section)